 - A healthy start and a healthy future

 Communities In Schools Chatham County (formerly Chatham County Together!) was established in 1989 in response to the lack of delinquency prevention services for students in Chatham County.
 Subsequently, we have expanded our offerings to other youth, ages 5-18 that are referred by Chatham County Schools, the Department of Social Services, the Division of Juvenile Justice, mental health providers, and parents/guardians.
 Youth are referred for services due to challenges inside and outside of the classroom.
 All of our services are free of charge and offered both in English and Spanish.

-In 2014 we became an affiliate of the national Communities In Schools program, and since have added on-site services through model school programming at Chatham Middle School and Virginia Cross Elementary and are providing General Youth Services programming at Siler City Elementary, Pittsboro Elementary, Horton Middle School, and Jordan Matthews High School.
+In 2014 we became an affiliate of the national Communities In Schools program, and since have added on-site services through model school programming at Chatham Middle School Virginia Cross Elementary, Siler City Elementary and provide General Youth Services programming at , Pittsboro Elementary, Horton Middle School, and Jordan Matthews High School.
 Our affiliate is a part of a state wide and national Communities In Schools program.